 It offers highest-quality music streaming available on the market, with over 50 million songs in high definition alongside millions of others in ultra-high definition.

-That crisp audio will come at a higher price, though - Amazon's charges $12.99 each month for Prime members for access to Amazon Music HD and $14.99 for non-members, or an extra $5 monthly for existing Amazon Music subscribers.
+That crisp audio used to come at a higher price, Amazon' previously charged $12.99 each month for Prime members for access to Amazon Music HD and $14.99 for non-members, or an extra $5 monthly for existing Amazon Music subscribers.

 If you're not sure whether audio that clear is something you've been missing out on, Amazon's offers a 30-day free trial to help you decide.
 That should give you plenty of time to dip in and see what extra subtleties you can spot in some of your favourite tracks (provided they're among the available songs).

 If you're also quite not clear on what HD audio even really means, we can catch you up a bit.
 Standard streaming audio is always compressed down for speed and reliability - to a bitrate of up to 320kbps, generally.